Iron and Zinc: Can You Take Them Together?

 • Prenatal brands such as Nature Made Prenatal, One A Day Prenatal, and Rainbow Light Prenatal

-Because formulas change, always read the Supplement Facts label for the exact amount of elemental iron and elemental zinc.
-The interaction is more likely to matter when doses are substantial, not just trace amounts from food.
+Because formulas change, always read the Supplement Facts label for the amount of elemental iron and elemental zinc.
+The interaction matters most at substantial supplemental doses, not at the trace amounts found in food.

 The science behind it